Separate camera head and body

 Safely carry CDL color correction metadata into post

 An increasing number of productions are setting up on-set color correction systems so the cinematographer can create and monitor a pre-grade of the footage.
-When shooting ARRIRAW, the resulting ASC CDL (American Society of Cinematographers Color Decision List) can be automatically transferred to the ALEXA XT cameras and stored as metadata for fast and convenient retrieval in post.
+When shooting ARRIRAW, the resulting ASC CDL (American Society of Cinematographers Color Decision List) can be automatically transferred to ALEXA XT cameras and stored as metadata for fast and convenient retrieval in post.

 Viewfinder Mounting Bracket VMB-3